Isabelle, how would you

 Ask one of your friends or family members to take all the spice bottles you have in your kitchen, to wrap them in aluminum foil so you can’t see the label.
 Now open each of them and try to name the aroma for each spice bottle.
 Hmm...you know them because you cook with them, and their names are on the tip of your nose.
 If you can’t find the right word, unwrap the foil, and memorize the name of the spice and the aroma/taste you experienced.

 At the grocery store, select your produce by smelling, whenever possible.
-You will look weird…but that’s okay!
+You will look weird…but that’s okay.
+You are a taster in training.

 Wine Awakenings has created beautiful wine aroma kits including aroma vials describing complex aromas found in wine.

-Read my review of their Red Wine Aroma Kit and get a great discount!
+Read my review of their Red Wine Aroma Kit.

 Wine tastings usually have the objective to characterize wines so the taster can relate its sensory perception with the wine making practices, the know how of the winemaker, the region of origin, or simply the grape varietal.